 SKI Charities is unique in its emphasis on building local groups of female entrepreneurs and scholars to unlock their communities’ potential and foster a more hopeful tomorrow.
 SKI Charities acts on the premise that talent should be given every opportunity to blossom, no matter where on earth.
 Much potential remains dormant in the developing world, particularly among women and young girls.

 We believe that microfinance, the practice of supporting low-income entrepreneurs who are typically unable to participate in the formal banking sector, can create a powerful impact.
 SKI Charities provides capital to female entrepreneurs through our microfinance institute, SKIMFI.
 In parallel, affording educational resources to young girls can have a far reach in expanding the potential of a community and a nation.
 Our SKIPGO initiative grants scholarships to highly motivated girls who show early promise.
-And for many creative artists in these same locations, SKILLS provides commissions so that they may express their culture through independent works.
+And for many artists in these same locations, SKILLS provides commissions so that they may express their culture through creative works.

 We conceptualize our efforts as a “hand up rather than a hand out.”
 We lend individuals a helping hand, empowering them to renew and rebuild their communities.
 It is essential to focus on providing the tools and skills that allow them to pick themselves up and keep themselves there.
 We prioritize sustainability and believe in supporting projects that will positively influence local economic development and inclusion.

 Empowering our beneficiaries is the key to our global efforts and by working together to reach our aims we will create a better future.
 International development benefits us all by promoting a more stable and enriched world.
 This development begins by encouraging local entrepreneurs and educating children, together providing the foundation for future development.
 SKI Charities lifts individuals across the globe by bringing them the means to achieve their life goals.